emu-russia/breaks/BreakingNESWiki_DeepL/PPU/hv.md

 - HCounter always counts because the carry_in of bit 0 is always 1 (connected to Vdd)
 - VCounter increments by 1 only when input `V_IN` is active
 - The output carry of each previous bit is set to the input carry of the next bit to form the carry-chain
+- Each counter includes additional transfer logic (below), for this reason I had to post large pictures of counters to see this logic

 ## Extra Carry Logic